MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-bot-virtual-agent.md

 - **Product licenses** - Omnichannel for Customer Service includes the license for Power Virtual Agents.
 More information: [Dynamics 365 Licensing Guide (PDF)](https://go.microsoft.com/fwlink/p/?LinkId=866544)

     To get Omnichannel for Customer Service trial, see [Try channels in Omnichannel for Customer Service](try-channels.md).
-- **Role** - To successfully complete these steps, the signed-in user must be an Omnichannel Administrator.
+- **Role** - To successfully complete these steps, the signed-in user must have the Omnichannel administrator role.
 More information: [Manage user roles](add-users-assign-roles.md)
 - **Azure Application ID** - You'll need an application registered on the Azure portal before connecting to Omnichannel for Customer Service.
 More information: [Learn more](/azure/active-directory/develop/howto-create-service-principal-portal#create-an-azure-active-directory-application)
-- **Bot** - You must have a preconfigured bot that can integrate with Omnichannel for Customer Service.
+- **Bot** - You must have a pre-configured bot that can integrate with Omnichannel for Customer Service.
 More information: [Configure seamless and contextual hand-off to Omnichannel for Customer Service](/power-virtual-agents/configuration-hand-off-omnichannel)
-- **Chat widget** - You must have a preconfigured chat widget to enable the bot to communicate with customers.
+- **Chat widget** - You must have a pre-configured chat widget to enable the bot to communicate with customers.
 More information: [Add a chat widget](add-chat-widget.md)

 ## Configure your Power Virtual Agents bot